Kerubi-5/markdown-modifier/_notes/📄 Why good eggs should sell more and sleep well at night.md

 Good eggs sell more, and they sleep better - at least, that's how it should be.

-[[📄 On selling, entitlement, and service|When you’re an ethical person]], with a lot of integrity, never make the mistake of thinking that these character traits make selling (or enrolling buyers) harder - it doesn’t have to be that way and in fact:
+[[📄 On selling, entitlement, and service|When you’re an ethical person]], with a lot of integrity, you'd be mistaken to think that these character traits make selling (or enrolling buyers) harder - it doesn’t have to be that way and in fact:

 If you know your values and you lead with integrity, it makes selling a hell of a lot easier, and a lot more fun too.